tnebooks/10th-science/content.en/visual-communication/_index.md

 At the end of this lesson the students will be able to:

-� Differentiate a File from a Folder
+- Differentiate a File from a Folder

-� Know how to create a File and a Folder
+- Know how to create a File and a Folder

-� Use the software application to create Animation
+- Use the software application to create Animation

 23 VISUAL COMMUNICATION

-10th\_Science Unit-23 .indd 329 06-12-2021 18:56:43

-330**10th Standard Science**

-### FOLDER
+#### FOLDER

 A folder is a storage space that contains multiple files.
 We can create files as per the user’s need.
 For clear understanding, we can take the example of a bookshelf in a library.
 The individual book can be considered as a ‘file’ and the whole set of books in a shelf can be considered as folders.
 When we right click on the mouse, the popup menu appears on the screen with multiple options.
 Select ‘NEW’ option and a secondary menu comes up with another set of options.
 Select ‘Folder’ option in the menu.
 You can now save your file(s) in the newly created folder.